Station Name: UXBRIDGE VINE STREET

 Date of visit: February 1968, March 1969, July 1974, March 1975 & 16.7.2005

 The track was lifted in March/April 1965 and the island platform was demolished shortly afterwards.
-The station building lingered a little longer and for a short time was used for storage by a local retailer.
+The station building lingered a little longer and for a short time was used for storage by a local newsagent.
 By early 1968 it was derelict and it was demolished the following year.
-The stub of one of the side platforms remained at least until the mid 1970's but the whole area was completely cleared when the A4020 Hillingdon Road was realigned straight through the station site part of which is also under an adjacent office block.
+The stub of one of the side platforms remained at least until the 1990s when the station site was used as an NCP car park and for a weekly market.
+The whole area was completely cleared when the A4020 Hillingdon Road was realigned straight through the goods station site adjacent office block (Hertz House) occupying the site of the station.
+Construction was underway in 2001.

 Today little remains of the Vine Street branch; Cowley Station has also been demolished and all the bridges have been removed.
 The cutting alongside Brunel University has been infilled but a short length of track bed running parallel with Cleveland Road, Cowley has been retained as a nature reserve and a short length of broad gauge track has been laid along it.